 One of the most important attributes of a truly coherent customer experience is to have a complete view of the customer.
 Once they have a handle on their first-party data, brands can connect it across channels and devices to better understand their customers and their cross-channel journeys.
 According to research from Experian, 97% of organizations are looking to achieve a single-view of the customer, but 81% of marketers still struggle to succeed at this mission.
 People-based marketing allows brands to recognize customer behaviors across touch points and stitch together an experience that is memorable and frictionless no matter how many times shoppers switch devices or channels.

 Once they achieve a single view of their customers, brands can apply what they know to create customized interactions by pushing data to each channel, optimizing their communications to what each individual cares about.
 And the efforts will pay off: According to AgileOne, more than 79% of U.S. consumers and 70% of U.K. consumers expect personalized experiences online from the brands they shop with, and more than 50% of consumers in both the U.S. and U.K. expect e-commerce sites to remember their past purchases.

-Seamlessness is no longer a perk, but rather, an expectation consumers have of the brands they are most loyalty to.
+Seamlessness is no longer a perk, but rather, an expectation consumers have of the brands they are most loyal to.
 In fact, Aspect reported brands that have a consistent, omnichannel strategy achieve 91% greater year-over-year customer retention rates than those that do not.
 Considering this outcome alone, people-based marketing seems like the investment of a lifetime.